C-Stew/c-stew.github.io-old/index.md

 ## What games do I play most?

 It's highly likely most of the content you'll see from me will be related to Zelda games, but I play many other great games on PS5, PC and Nintendo.
 These include Minecraft, FFXV, Destiny 2, Risk of Rain 2 and many other AAA and Indie games alike!
-Wind Waker is the game I and always enjoy, especially the randomizer, so that's why I plan to make content around it and other Zelda titles!
+Wind Waker is the game I always enjoy, especially the randomizer, so that's why I plan to make content around it and other Zelda titles!

 ## PC Specs